Fregixe/currencyapi/README.md

 # Accessing Database

-API is not specified to have access to database throgh controllers, so to access db with log history use pgadmin. <br/>
+API is not specified to have access to database throgh controllers, so to access databaseb with log history use pgadmin. <br/>
 Make sure your database container and pgadmin container are running and in your browser got to:
 ```
             http://localhost:5050/